Dave-team/Knowledge-base/Principles.md

 ## Meaning of life
 Meaning to life is personal and the key is to be happy in the moment.
 I don’t think there is any end goal or purpose.
 I’m just living life as I want to.
 I’m literally just doing it moment to moment.

 Answer 2: There is no meaning to life.
 The reality is you’ve been dead for the history of the Universe, 10 billion years or more.
 You will be dead for the next 70 billion years or so, until the heat death of the Universe.
 Anything you do will fade.
-It will disappear,
+It will disappear.
+Life has no meaning as a meaning is a formula that makes sense to the mind – life is a mystery that makes no sense to the conceptualizing mind.

 We seem happiest when we’re socialising with other people, outside or doing something that seems meaningful to us such as excercising and volunteering (effective altruism, focus on wife/kids, solve problems to better the world and make life better for others, perform and learn about arts, study philosophy and spirituality, get to know your inner psyche).
 Sometimes meaning of life comes from things are inherently worthless.
 Learn an instrument, buy a motorcycle, make a painting, become a scuba instructor, run a marathon, try drugs, move to another country, sit at a park/cafe and talk with people.
 Spice up and really experience life.